happyylad/R.A.P.T.O.R/README.md

 - **Real-time Detection**: YOLO-based object recognition at >15 FPS
 - **GPS Mapping**: Automatic conversion of detections to GPS coordinates
 - **Multi-format Output**: JSON, CSV, GeoJSON for integration with other systems
-- **Tactical Focus**: Optimized for vehicles, personnel, and equipment detection
+- **Tactical Focus**: Optimized for vehicles, personnel, and structure detection
 - **Modular Design**: Easy to extend and customize for specific missions

 ## 🚀 Quick Start